ruby-accel/mkmf-cu/README.md

 # About mkmf-cu

-mkmf-cu is a gem to write Ruby extensions in C/C++ with NVIDIA CUDA.
+mkmf-cu is a gem to build Ruby extensions written in C/C++ with NVIDIA CUDA.
 It consists of a simple wrapper command for nvcc and a monkey patch for mkmf.

 ## How to use it.